Longhouse: Borneo

-Many of the inhabitants of the Southeast Asian island of Borneo (now Indonesian Kalimantan, East Malaysia and Brunei Darussalam), the Dayak, live traditionally in buildings known as longhouses: rumah betang in Indonesia and rumah panjang in Malay.
+Many of the inhabitants of the Southeast Asian island of Borneo (now Indonesian Kalimantan, East Malaysia and Brunei Darussalam), the Dayak, live traditionally in buildings known as Lamin House or longhouses: rumah betang in Indonesia (specifically the western parts of Borneo) and rumah panjang in Malay.
 Common to most of these is that they are built raised off the ground on stilts and are divided into a more or less public area along one side and a row of private living quarters lined along the other side.
 This seems to have been the way of building best accustomed to life in the jungle in the past, as otherwise hardly related people have come to build their dwellings in similar ways.
 One may observe similarities to South American jungle villages also living in large single structures.
 They are raised and built over a hill, flooding presents little inconvenience and the height acts as defence against enemy attacks.
 Some longhouses are quite large; up to 1152m.

 The entire architecture is designed and built as a standing tree with branches to the right and left with the front part facing the sunrise while the back faces the sunset.
+Old longhouses in Asia were made of tree trunks as structure members, long leaves as the roof cover, split bamboo or small tree trunks as the flooring and tree bark as the wall coverings.
+In the past, longhouses were primarily made out of timber sourced from trees such as Eusideroxylon zwageri (Bornean ironwood) so the longhouses were able to stand firm and durable.
+In modern times many of the older longhouses have been replaced with buildings using more modern materials, like brick or cement, but of similar design.
 The longhouse building acts as the normal accommodation and a house of worship for religious activities.
+It is divided into several apartments (bilik) provided for every family in a single village up to three generations, these apartments are connected to a single communal ruai.
+The first pillar raised in construction of one apartment or tiang pemun has significance through the most senior family member as its caretaker (pun) who holds their heirlooms and which their descendants trace their ancestry via an unbroken "trunk" (tusut) lineage.
 The entry could double as a canoe dock.
 Cooling air could circulate underneath the raised floor of the dwelling, and the elevated living areas were more likely to catch above-ground breezes.
 Livestock could shelter underneath the longhouses for greater protection from predators and the elements.
 In fact, chickens coops were hung from the main room structure for easy feeding.

-Old longhouses in Asia were made of tree trunks as structure members, long leaves as the roof cover, split bamboo or small tree trunks as the flooring and tree bark as the wall coverings.
-In the past, longhouses were primarily made out of timber sourced from trees such as Eusideroxylon zwageri (Bornean ironwood) so the longhouses were able to stand firm and durable.
-In modern times many of the older longhouses have been replaced with buildings using more modern materials, like brick or cement, but of similar design.
+The longhouse acts as a domain over many families represented to which rules and prohibitions are enforced onto them by the leader or tuai; any transgressions is believed to make the community "heated" (angat) i.e. prone to disasters and calamities unless appeased or "cooled" (dichelap).

 Many place names in Borneo have "Long" in their name (which means river) and most of these are or once were longhouses.